puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 * Initially, you will install the main components of PE (master, database support, console, provisioner) by running the installer script included on the installation tarball.
 * Next, you will install the PE agent on all the nodes you wish to manage with PE.

-> **Note:** Starting with PE 3.2 you can install agents just as you would any other package, using the node's native package manager (e.g. Yum or APT).
+> **Note:** Starting with PE 3.2 you can install agents just as you would any other package, using the node's native package manager (e.g. yum or apt).
 This approach can be used on any modern *nix system that supports remote package repos.
-You can use an existing package repository or, if you don't have one, the master installer will create one for the OS and architecture on which it is installed.
+You can use an existing package repository or, if you don't have one, the master installer will create one (called `pe_repo`) for the OS and architecture on which it is installed.
+>

-> To install the agent on systems with no native support for remote package repositories (Solaris, RHEL 4, AIX, Windows), you can still use the tarball and installer script method as you did for the other components.
+> To install the agent on systems with no native support for remote package repositories (Solaris, RHEL 4, AIX, Windows), you can still use the tarball and installer script method as with the other components.

 Initial Installation: Using the Installer Script
 -----